Olisun/-liri-node-app/README.md

 Trying to figure out a way to add a video of the app work-flow.
 I decided to create an index.html to hold the video and then display that on github pages.
 The link to the videop will then be in the readme.

+Unable to get the spotify and movie functions to retreive the required song/movie if no input is provided by the user.
+Overcame by setting a new var = process.argv[3] then writing an if condition stating if no song/movie is inputed, retreive this song/movie.
+PLEASE NOTE - I changed the song from "The Sign" by Ace of Base to "Shoot to Thrill" by AC DC because spotify was returning a song called "The Sign of the Time from Harry Styles.
+I just want to show that this part of the function that lists a default song works.

 ## Problems Still Facing:

 Unable to get Liri to call the spotify function when reading the random.txt file contents.
 The text being appeneded to the CLI works.
-Error message shows undefined, cannot read property.
-Still working on this!

-Unable to get the spotify and movie functions to retreive the required song/movie if no input is provided by the user.
 Error message shows undefined, cannot read property.
 Still working on this!

 ## Code Snippets: